eddmash/powerorm/README.md

         // this will generate a general form for the model
          $form_builder = $this->user->form_builder(); // get the form builder

-        // this will generate a form loaded with the values of this model
+        // this will generate a form loaded with the values of this model e.g. when updating
         $form_builder = $this->user->get(1)->form_builder(); // get the form builder